-Depreciation is contrasted with an expense.
-Business expenses, which commonly include cash transactions such as a business luncheon, are fully deductible in the year in which they were incurred.
-The expense of purchasing a fixed or tangible asset can be depreciated and spread out over a number of years.
+Business expenses commonly include cash transactions such as business luncheons, which are fully deductible in the year in which they were incurred.
+The expense of purchasing a fixed or tangible asset can be spread out over a number of years when it's depreciated.

-Businesses have a choice as to how to take a depreciation deduction.
-They can either write the cost off as an expense or they can deduct it as depreciation.
-If the business chooses to write it off as an expense, they can deduct the entire cost in the first year.
-Or, they can depreciate it and write the asset’s value off over its useful life expectancy.
-For example, if a business purchases a $70,000 piece of equipment, it can take the entire $70,000 in year one or deduct $10,000 a year for seven years.
+Businesses generally have a choice as to how to take a depreciation deduction.
+They can either deduct the entire cost in the first year when it elects to write it off as an expense, or it can depreciate it and write the asset’s value off over its useful life expectancy.

 Time Periods for Calculating Depreciation